 ⑬ For the phone number, please circle "Home," "Work," or "Mobile" and enter the number.

-On Form 2 of the tax return, under "Breakdown of Income (Withholding Tax for Income Tax and Special Reconstruction Income Tax)," enter the breakdown of the "Total Income" and "Total Income" amounts you entered in Step 1.
+On Form 2 of the income tax return, under "Breakdown of Income (Withholding Tax for Income Tax and Special Reconstruction Income Tax)," enter the breakdown of the "Total Income" and "Total Income" amounts you entered in Step 1.

 |